joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 We use core.async to publish a channel that components like `om-sync` can subscribe to.
 This is done by making the channel a global service via `:shared`.
 We also make an EDN request to get our initial state using the new `init` route we wrote on the backend.

-Place the following at the very bottom of the page.
+Remove our old call to om/root and place the following at the very bottom of the page:

 ```clj
 (let [tx-chan (chan)